 CBT is considered an evidence-based treatment for addiction due to its extensive research and proven effectiveness.
 Studies have shown that CBT helps reduce substance use, prevent relapse, and improve mental health.
 Its structured and goal-oriented approach makes it a reliable choice for long-term recovery.

-Internal Links
+Helpful Links

 For more information on our services and resources, explore the following links: